Quick Guide to Resubmit a Rejected Tax Payment in QuickBooks

 • Enter the bounced check or returned payment as an expense.

-• Unapply the bounced check/returned payment from the original invoice.
+• Unmark the bounced check/returned payment from the original invoice.

 • Create an item for fees from your bank.